rcherukuri12/s4tf_fun/README.md

 that we need and are not there in S4TF.
 We use 'extensions' to  enhance existing 'struct' to create the functions we want.

+FINAL:- Swift4TensorFlow has been archived by Google...so any hopes of futuristic programming paradigms squarely lie on Julia only.